Skip to main content

 Technical Analysis

-CVE-2025-23336 is a medium-severity vulnerability identified in NVIDIA's Triton Inference Server, a widely used platform for deploying AI models in production environments on both Windows and Linux operating systems.
+CVE-2025-23336 is a medium-severity vulnerability identified in the NVIDIA Triton Inference Server, a widely used platform for deploying AI models on Windows and Linux systems.
 The vulnerability stems from improper input validation (CWE-20) when loading models into the server.
-Specifically, an attacker with high privileges and network access can supply a misconfigured or malformed model to the Triton Inference Server, which the system fails to properly validate.
-This improper validation can cause the server to crash or become unresponsive, resulting in a denial of service (DoS) condition.
-The vulnerability affects all versions of the Triton Inference Server prior to version 25.08.
-The CVSS v3.1 score is 4.4, reflecting a medium severity primarily due to the requirement for high privileges and the lack of impact on confidentiality or integrity.
-No known exploits are currently reported in the wild, and no patches have been linked yet, indicating that mitigation may rely on vendor updates or configuration controls.
-The attack vector is network-based, but the attacker must have high-level privileges on the system, and no user interaction is required for exploitation.
-This vulnerability could disrupt AI inference services that rely on Triton, impacting availability of critical AI-driven applications.
+Specifically, an attacker who has high privileges and network access to the Triton server can supply a misconfigured or maliciously crafted model file that the server fails to properly validate.
+This can cause the server to crash or become unresponsive, resulting in a denial of service (DoS) condition.
+The vulnerability affects all versions of Triton Inference Server prior to version 25.08.
+The CVSS v3.1 score of 4.4 reflects a medium severity, with the vector indicating network attack vector (AV:N), high attack complexity (AC:H), requiring privileges (PR:H), no user interaction (UI:N), unchanged scope (S:U), no confidentiality or integrity impact (C:N/I:N), but high impact on availability (A:H).
+There are no known exploits in the wild at the time of publication, and no official patches have been linked yet.
+The root cause is insufficient validation of input model files, which allows malformed or misconfigured models to disrupt normal server operations.
+This vulnerability could be exploited by insiders or attackers who have obtained elevated privileges on the network hosting the Triton server, potentially disrupting AI inference services that rely on this platform.

 Potential Impact